 - Know your worth

 Feeling inferior and undeserving of what you have is one of the reasons why you fish for compliments.
 For this reason, knowing your worth is one way to stop fishing for compliments or seeking validation from others.
-You are worthy and deserving of any good things you have worked for.
+It is time you realized that no matter where you come from or your past, you are worthy and deserving of any good things you have worked for.

 - Be authentic